 For more information about the Appellate Courts Immersion Clinic, visit its website.

 |Avg.
 Time Commitment:

 The Appellate Courts Immersion Clinic handles complex public-interest appeals.
-Because the Clinic just launched in January 2017, we are able to provide information on our litigation for only one semester.
+Because the Clinic launched in January 2017, we are able to provide information on our litigation for only two semesters.
 However, the Clinic director – Brian Wolfman – previously directed the Civil Rights clinic at Georgetown's Institute for Public Representation (IPR), which did both trial-court and appellate litigation.
 In that capacity, he mentored teams of Georgetown Law students handling a range of complex public-interest appeals similar to those now being handled by the Appellate Courts Immersion Clinic.
-Therefore we provide a list of some of our litigation from spring semester 2017 followed by a partial list of IPR appeals.
+Therefore we provide a list of some of our litigation from fall and spring semesters 2017 followed by a partial list of IPR appeals.

 Appellate Courts Immersion Clinic

 600 New Jersey Avenue NW

 Washington, DC 20001

 Phone: (202) 661-6746